 Applicants may qualify for citizenship through a contribution to the Sustainable Growth Fund (SGF).
-For a single applicant, a non-refundable contribution of US$150,000 is required.
-For a main applicant with up to three dependents, a non-refundable contribution of US$195,000 is required.
-Each additional dependent is the subject of additional US$10,000, whereas each dependent older than 18 is subject of an additional US$25,000.
+For a single applicant, a non-refundable contribution of US$250,000 is required.
+For a main applicant with up to three dependents, a non-refundable contribution of US$350,000 is required.
+Each additional minor dependent is the subject of additional US$10,000, whereas each dependent older than 18 is subject of an additional US$25,000.

 Upon submission of an application, non-refundable due diligence and processing fees must be also paid.
 These fees amount to US$7,500 for the main applicant, and US$4,000 for each dependent of the main application who is over the age of 16 years.

 Applicants may also prefer to invest in real estate.
-The minimum investment threshold for the real estate option is US$200,000 (resalable after 7 years) or US$400,000 (resalable after 5 years).
+The minimum investment threshold for the real estate option is US$400,000 (resalable after 7 years) or US$800,000 (resalable after 5 years).

 The Caribbean nation of St. Kitts and Nevis is already widely famous for its brilliance as a holiday destination.
 Yet, the country also offers great business opportunities for investors from around the globe through its successful immigration scheme.
 As the country offers a great, quality lifestyle, it also provides investors with a welcoming business environment.